vactum0/vasl/README.md

 1. Automatic: Clone git in /root/Downloads path, enter: chmod u+x installer.sh, then: ./installer.sh and your done
 1. Manual python vasl.py

+# Using
+1. Run VASL
+2. Enter domain in double quotes format like "google.com"
+3. Enter domain again in dot format like: .google.com

 # Requirement
 VASL runs on any *Nix system
 VASL needs Python